The Start of a New Adventure...

 External Environment Analysis

 In the personal development space there is a lot of talk about how the external environment is nothing more than a reflection or manifestation of what is going on internally.
-However, in the business development space, it is the external environment that influences the internal.
+However, in the business world, it is the external environment that influences the internal.

 In the business world, there is a thing called a PEST Analysis, which is a technique used to analyze an organization’s general (external) environment.
 It involves looking at four types of factors, namely: 1) Political, 2) Economic, 3) Social, and 4) Technological.